Jeadie/Jeadie.github.io/reading.md

  - Conspiracy by Ryan Holiday
  - The Pale King by David Foster Wallace
  - Permanent Record by Edward Snowden
+ - South from Granada by Gerald Brenan
+ - The Assault by Harry Mulisch

 ### In 2019:
 - Meditations by Marcus Arelius